LLNL/Abmarl/docs/src/gridworld.rst

 and the episode will end when all the agents are done or when the simulation is done.

+.. _gridworld_built_in_features:

 Built-in Features
 -----------------

+TODO: Add graphics showcasing the features

 Below is a list of some features that are available to use out of the box.
-Rememeber, you can create your own features in the GridWorld Simulation Framework (see the :ref:`GridWorld Tutorials <_tutorials_gridworld>`).
+Rememeber, you can :ref:`create your own features <>` in the GridWorld Simulation Framework and use many combinations of components together to make up a simulation.

 Position
 ````````
-:ref:`Agents <gridworld_agent>` have positions in the grid that are managed by the
+:ref:`Agents <gridworld_agent>` have `positions` in the :ref:`Grid <gridworld_grid>` that are managed by the
 :ref:`PositionState <>`.
 Agents
-can be configured with an initial position, which is where they will start at the
+can be configured with an `initial position`, which is where they will start at the
 beginning of each episode.
-If they are not given an initial_position, then they
+If they are not given an `initial position`, then they
 will start at a random cell in the grid.
 Agents can overlap according to the
-:ref:`Grid's <>` overlapping configuration.
+:ref:`Grid's <gridworld_grid>` `overlapping` configuration.
 For example, consider the following setup:

 .. code-block:: python